yunusparvezkhan/yunuspk-old/README.md

 ## Now a important thing
-#### I know guys that the site is super slow, and the reason is I used svg to create the facinating sections where I could just use css to color those.
+#### I know guys that the site is super slow, and the reason is I used svg to create the fascinating sections where I could just use css to color those.
 That's a mistake or problem which I will solve later on. 🙏🙏🙏

 ## One more important thing is :-